nicholaswilde/recipes/docs/sides/no-bake-sunshine-energy-bites.md

 ### Step 3

-Add turmeric powder, salt, black pepper, vanilla extract and dates.
+Add turmeric powder[^1], salt, black pepper, vanilla extract and dates.
 Blend again until the dates are fully incorporated into the mixture.

 ### Step 4